Cheng-Li1/sdcard-emmc-rs/README.md

 # Async, OS-Agnostic SD/MMC Card Driver in Rust

 This repository contains an SD/MMC card driver written in pure Rust.
-Leveraging Rust's `async/await` features, it provides non-blocking interfaces for read, write, and erase operations.
+Leveraging Rust's `async` features, it provides non-blocking interfaces for read, write, and erase operations.

 The driver is designed to be OS-agnostic.
 All platform-specific dependencies (e.g., timers, voltage control, power cycling) are provided to the driver by passing trait objects during initialization.
 This design allows for seamless integration into any operating system or bare-metal environment.

-While initially developed for [LionsOS](https://github.com/au-ts/lionsos), it can be readily adapted for other platforms.
+While developed for [LionsOS](https://github.com/au-ts/lionsos), it can be readily adapted for other OSes.

 **Note:** This driver is in the early stages of development and does not yet implement the full feature set found in mature stacks like the Linux MMC subsystem.